-Trump claims ‘Nobody’s got to the bottom of 9/11’ as he hosts Saudi LIV Golf event
+Trump claims ‘nobody’s got to the bottom of 9/11’ as he hosts Saudi LIV Golf event

+Saudi Arabian government has strongly denied any link to 2001 attacks that killed nearly 3,000 people

-Donald Trump claimed that ‘Nobody’s got to the bottom of 9/11’ as he hosted the Saudi Arabian-backed LIV Golf event at his country club in New Jersey.
+Donald Trump claimed that ”nobody’s got to the bottom of 9/11” as he hosted the Saudi Arabia-backed LIV Golf event at his country club in New Jersey.

-The former president was asked about the families of the terror attack victims planning to protest the event in Bedminster because of the link to the Middle East country, and replied “Nobody’s gotten to the bottom of 9/11, unfortunately.”
+The former president was asked about the families of the terror attack victims planning to protest the event in Bedminster because of the link to the Middle East country, and replied, “Nobody’s gotten to the bottom of 9/11, unfortunately”.

-He went on to describe the terrorists behind 9/11 as “maniacs” and called the 2001 attacks which killed nearly 3,000 people a “horrible thing to our city, to our country, to the world.”
+He went on to describe the terrorists behind 9/11 as “maniacs” and called the 2001 attacks which killed nearly 3,000 people a “horrible thing to our city, to our country, to the world”.

 “But I can tell you that there are a lot of really great people that are out here today, and we’re gonna have a lot of fun, and we’re going to celebrate.
 Money’s going to charity—a lot of money’s going to charity,” he added.

-The attacks claimed their victims at the World Trade Center’s Twin Towers in New York City, the Pentagon in Washington, DC, and in an open field in Pennsylvania.
+The attacks claimed their victims at the World Trade Center’s Twin Towers in New York City, the Pentagon in Washington DC, and in an open field in Pennsylvania.

 The 9/11 Commission Report in 2004 was not able to find conclusive links between the Saudis and the hijackers.